Header Checker

 The header parameters are checked by a Header Checker Manager.
 This manager can contain several header checkers.

-Even if the cypher process will check the alg/enc header parameters, it is interesting to check them before to reject tokens earlier.
+Even if the cryptographic process will check the `alg`/`enc` header parameters, it is useful to check them beforehand to reject invalid tokens earlier.

 To create a header checker manager, you will need to add header checkers and at least one token type.